Admission & Registration

 Visiting and Non-Degree Seeking Students

-Students who are seeking degrees from other colleges or universities should check with their respective institution on the possibility of transferring credit earned at the University of Idaho.
+Students who are seeking degrees from other colleges or universities (i.e., visiting students) should check with their respective institution about the possibility of transferring credit earned at the University of Idaho.

-Nondegree-seeking students or teachers seeking re-certification credit may apply online (no transcript required).
+Visiting students, as well as teachers seeking re-certification credit (both referred to as “non-degree seeking” at the University of Idaho) may apply online; no transcript is required.
 However, summer session enrollment does not constitute admission to the University of Idaho as a degree-seeking student.

 Applicants whose native language is not English must present a minimum TOEFL (Test of English as a Foreign Language) score of 525 or equivalent.
 Visit the Admissions International Student Language Requirement page for a list of other acceptable/approved TOEFL equivalencies.
 Arrangements to take the TOEFL may be made online at www.toefl.org or by writing directly to TOEFL, Educational Testing Service, P.O.
 Box 899, Princeton, NJ 08540.